 - Improbable Weapon User: Ginseng's melee weapon of choice is a giant mortar and pestle.
 Using it increases their healing power until their heal move is used.

 - The Medic: Described as the early game healer Ajna would meet on her quest.
 To hammer the point, being able to heal everything is their goal.
+Their neutral attack is hitting the enemy with a mortar and pestle, but doing so buffs their healing (up to a certain point).
+Their up-attack heals the party while damaging an enemy if they're close enough.

 - Meganekko: The human half of the duo is quite cute and sports glasses.